mattmaniak/fiflo/README.md

 make clean
 ```

-## Link the AddressSanitizer for pointers/memory debugging
+## Link the AddressSanitizer and some friends
 ```
-make address
+make sanitize
 ```
 Warning!
 The program will consume much more memory.
 Also it will be slower.